-Female body language or the body language of women is not all that different from males, however there are a few noticeable differences in female body language that both sexes can make note of.
+Female body language, or the body language of women, is not all that different from that of men.
+However, female body language does have a few noticeable differences that both sexes can make note of.
 Here is a video of my segment with AM Northwest on female body language as well as detailed tips below!

 1. Female Flirting Behavior